 - clinically, it may be difficult to differentiate the pain patterns of rotator cuff and biceps tendon inflammation;

-- symptoms indicating of biceps inflammation include pain radiating to biceps, pain w/ internal rotation, & pain w/ forward flexion of
+- symptoms indicating of biceps inflammation include pain radiating to biceps, pain w/ IR, & pain w/ forward flexion

 - isolated biceps tenodesis is usually not indicated, unless shoulder reconstructive surgery is required for other reasons;

 - Entrapment of the long head of the biceps tendon: the hourglass biceps--a cause of pain and locking of the shoulder.

 - role of biceps tendon with rotator cuff tear and massive rotator cuff tear:

 - Isolated arthroscopic biceps tenotomy or tenodesis improves symptoms in patients with massive irreparable rotator cuff tears.

 - The role of the biceps tendon in massive rotator cuff tears.